cesquivias/cesquivias.github.io/_src/posts/2014-10-13-creating-a-language-in-truffle-part-2.md

     Graal (the new, experimental JIT compiler for the JVM) is designed recognize Truffle classes and its subclasses.
 These base classes are the essense of using Truffle and Graal.
 Without these you're not really using Truffle and therefore not taking advantage of Graal's JIT.

-    If you followed along with our simple interpreter of Truffler, you'll see analogues between Truffle's base classes and the ones created in SimpleTruffler.
+    If you followed along with our simple interpreter of Truffler, you'll see analogues between Truffle's base classes and the ones created in SimpleMumbler.
 In many areas it'll be a simple translation to Truffle's version of base classes.

     Once we've extended Truffle's base classes Graal can start optimizing our language.
 It can do things like inlining code to eliminate function calls.
 It can also eliminate unncessary object creation in situations where it's not needed.
 Our simple interpreter isn't smart enough to optimize like that without much more work on our part.